gryftir/recursivereverse/README.md

-I'm going to be talking aboutrecursively reverse a linked list.
+I'm going to be talking about recursively reverse a linked list.
 IRL you would be more likely, in c at least, to use recursion for more complex data structures such as trees, but a linked list is a good example, and you might get a discussion of it on an interview.

 I've rewritten this, to discuss tail recursive functions and a few other things.
 The original version  grew out of a comment I made on Hacker News.
 [original comment here](https://news.ycombinator.com/item?id=5477498)